-Costas’ comments drive to the heart of when the damage begins and when is it too young to play.
+Costas’ comments drive to the heart of when the damage begins and when it is too young to play.

 A briefing paper written in 2010 for the Dana Foundation by Jordan Grafman, Ph.D., chief of cognitive neuroscience at the National Institute of Neurologic Disorders and Stroke and a member of the Dana Alliance for Brain Initiatives said brains do not fully mature until at least the mid-20s, “so if a concussion occurs in a still-developing brain, the trajectory of that development will presumably be affected.
 Even a mild head injury can certainly cause impairments and create problems in day-to-day functioning, particularly in higher cognitive functions, which are last to develop, as well as in social cognitive functions.”

-Combine that with the inexperienced player and the chances of concussions and damage from the collisions that are a normal part of football are more likely.
+Combine that with the inexperienced player, and the chances of concussions and damage from the collisions that are a normal part of football are more likely.

-CDC studies show that 47% of all reported sports concussions occur during high school football and 1 in 5 high school athletes will sustain a sports concussion during the season.
-Also 33% of high school athletes who have a sports concussion report two or more in the same year.
-With players taking multiple blows to the head throughout the course of a season who knows the damage that could be happening to their developing brain?
+CDC studies show that 47% of all reported sports concussions occur during high school football, and 1 in 5 high school athletes will sustain a sports concussion during the season.
+Also, 33% of high school athletes who have a sports concussion report two or more in the same year.
+With players taking multiple blows to the head throughout the course of a season, who knows the damage that could be happening to their developing brain?

-According to Robert Harris III, a former high school quarterback who is currently attending Bowie State, said he thinks that it depends on how severe the concussions are.
+Robert Harris III, a former high school quarterback who is currently attending Bowie State, said he thinks it depends on how severe the concussions are.
 He has had multiple concussions in high school and described the feeling as “constant headaches.
 I couldn’t look at the sun, couldn’t go outside at all because the sun would give me a headache.”

-Robert Harris, the young man’s father and head coach of Archbishop Carroll High School thinks people are becoming more aware of the injuries and the risks of playing football.
+Robert Harris, the young man’s father and head coach of Archbishop Carroll High School, thinks people are becoming more aware of the injuries and the risks of playing football.
 He believes players should be educated on concussions and CTE.

-So what can be done to prevent concussions you might ask?
+So what can be done to prevent concussions, you might ask?